tweag/topiary/README.md

 #### Visualise

+`topiary visualise` converts the input's Tree-sitter parse tree to a graph representation in the selected format.
+By default, Topiary outputs a DOT file, which can be rendered using a visualisation tool such as the Graphviz suite.
+For example, using Graphviz's `dot`: `topiary visualise input.ocaml | dot -Tpng -ooutput.png`.

 <!-- DO NOT REMOVE THE "usage" COMMENTS -->
 <!-- usage:start:visualise -->
 ```
 Visualise the input's Tree-sitter parse tree

+Visualise generates a graph representation of the parse tree that can be rendered by external visualisation tools, such as Graphviz.
+By default, the output is in the DOT format.

 Usage: topiary visualise [OPTIONS] <--language <LANGUAGE>|FILE>